A BRIEF HISTORY OF MANCHESTER, ENGLAND

 In the late Middle Ages water from a spring was brought along elm pipes to a conduit in Manchester where the townspeople could fetch water.
 The spring gave its name to Spring Gardens and Fountain Street.

-MANCHESTER IN THE 16th CENTURY AND 17th CENTURY
+MANCHESTER IN THE 16th CENTURY

 A grammar school was founded in Manchester in 1515 by Hugh Oldham, Bishop of Exeter.
 During the 16th century and the 17th century Manchester grew steadily larger and more important.
 By the late 16th century it may have had a population of 4,000.
 By the mid 17th century Manchester probably had about 5,000 inhabitants.